 The goal of business planning is to extend success and profitability into the future and to protect your hard-earned equity.
 Small business financial planning integrates your business and personal objective and establishes the link between where you are and where you want to finish.

 At The Livery Exchange, your livery business is our number one priority.
-We can help your business succeed and help you attain all of your business goals.
-When it comes to Small business financial planning, there are three stages that might describe where your livery business is at the moment:
+We can help your business succeed and help you attain your business goals.
+When it comes to Small business financial planning, there are three stages that might describe where you, as an owner of your livery business, are at this moment:

 - Do you have a written will?

 - Have you reviewed your present will to be sure it is up to date?